 Homology inference

 After having identified the ion channel repertoire from each sampled species, the next step was to infer homologous relationships.
 To do this, we used the program OMA standalone v2.5 (Altenhoff et al. 2021).
 We inferred Orthologous Groups (OGs) containing 1:1 orthologous genes and Hierarchical Orthologous Groups (HOGs) containing the set of genes that have descended from an ancestral gene.
 OGs were used to perform natural selection analyses by estimating the rate of non-synonymous (dN) and synonymous (dS) substitutions.
 In contrast, the HOGs were used to perform gene copy number variation analyses.
-Both analyses take into account the sister group relationships of the included species.
+Both analyses take into account the phylogenetic relationships of the included species.
 Amino acid sequences were aligned using the FFT-NS-2 strategy of the program MAFFT v7.490 (Katoh and Standley 2013).
 Codon-aligned nucleotide alignments were obtained by employing the amino acid alignments as templates, using the software PAL2NAL (Suyama et al. 2006).

 Molecular evolution analyses

 To test for evidence of positive selection on the cetacean orthologous groups of ion channels, we estimated the ratio of the rate of non-synonymous (dN) and synonymous substitutions (dS) (ω=dN/dS) using site models in the program PAML v4.9 (Yang 2007).
 For each multiple sequence alignment, we compared models that allow ω to vary among codons (M1a vs. M2a, M7 vs. M8).
-M2a and M8 models allow a subset of sites to have ω > 1, in contrast to the null models (M1a and M7), which only includes site classes with ω < 1.
+M2a and M8 models allow a subset of sites to have ω > 1, in contrast to the null models (M1a and M7), which only includes site classes with ω ≤ 1.
 All nested models were compared using the Likelihood Ratio Test (LRT), and we applied the False Discovery Rate (FDR) as a multiple-test correction (Benjamini and Hochberg 1995).

 Gene turnover rate analyses